SlapDrone/ansible-inference-server/README.md

 *   Model downloads can take a long time.
 *   Ensure firewall rules allow access to the configured ports.
 *   For production, consider pinning image versions, non-root users inside containers (if images support it), and enhanced monitoring.
+*   The HF_TOKEN environment variable must be set when running the playbook to allow vLLM to download models